timzimm/psidmlab2/README.md

 ### Development
 We provide a bootstrap script that works together with [vcpkg](https://github.com/microsoft/vcpkg) to install all third party dependencies. vcpkg works on Linux, macOS and Windows.
-Note that you still need to provide a C++17 compiler.
-Moreover, make sure to install [Intel MKL](https://software.intel.com/en-us/mkl) before your procede with the steps below.
+Note that you still need to provide a C++17 compiler and cmake.
+Moreover, make sure to install [Intel MKL](https://software.intel.com/en-us/mkl) before you procede with the steps below.

 That said, start by installing vcpkg: